1975 Italian Army reforms: Flags and coat of arms

 In total 92 stored and 80 newly created flags were given to the units raised during the reform.
 With the flags these units also acquired the right to display a coat of arms.
 This required the army's heraldry office to design 80 new coat of arms and update the other 92, many of which had not been modified since the time of fascism and furthermore did not take the unit's World War II service into account.
-Therefore, the army's heraldry office created or updated the coat of arms for all existing units of the army.
-See Heraldry of the Italian Army for further details.